raulfabra/oxygen-testing/README.md

-# Functional test Hotel Miranda + Dashboard
+# Functional Test Hotel Miranda + Dashboard
 Testing with Jest and Cypress